anyscale/templates/templates/endpoints_v2/AdvancedModelConfigs.md

 * `num_gpus_per_worker` - Number of GPUs to be allocated per worker.
 This should always be 1.
 * `num_cpus_per_worker` - Number of CPUs to be allocated per worker.
 * `placement_strategy` - Ray supports different [placement strategies](https://docs.ray.io/en/latest/ray-core/scheduling/placement-group.html#placement-strategy) for guiding the physical distribution of workers.
 To ensure all workers are on the same node, use "STRICT_PACK".
 * `resources_per_worker` - we use `resources_per_worker` to set [Ray custom resources](https://docs.ray.io/en/latest/ray-core/scheduling/resources.html#id1) and place the models on specific node types.
-An example configuration of `resources_per_worker` involves setting `accelerator_type_a10`: 0.01 for a Llama-2-7b model to be deployed on an A10 GPU.
+An example configuration of `resources_per_worker` involves setting `accelerator_type:L4` to 0.01 for a Llama-2-7b model to be deployed on an L4 GPU.
 This must always be set to 0.01.
 The `num_gpus_per_worker` configuration along with number of GPUs available on the node will determine the number of workers Ray schedules on the node.

 ## My deployment isn't starting/working correctly, how can I debug?